AlexHe98/heegaardbuilder/README.md

 The filling algorithm was designed in joint work with *James Morgan* and *Em Thompson*.
 Details can be found in our preprint at:
     https://arxiv.org/abs/2312.17556.
+This paper also describes some computational experiments that we performed using our algorithm.
+The data is available in the ``data/`` directory.

-The main implementation for this algorithm is contained in the script ``heegaardbuilder.py``.
+The main implementation for our filling algorithm is contained in the script ``heegaardbuilder.py``.
 The best ways to use this script are to either:
 - run it with Regina's regina-python command-line program in interactive mode; or